 - If I could talk to my 19 year old self, I’d remind her of the importance of self-love and self-respect.
 Set goals for your advancement, but don’t forget to set hard uncompromising boundaries too.

-- You’re insecure because you’re new to “adulting.”
-Women are not wired to be insecure, we are conditioned be so especially in our twenties when we don’t know any better than what is fed to us.
-Somewhere around 25, you’ll realize you’d rather starve than consume toxicity.
+- You’re insecure in your 20s because you’re new to “adulting.”
+Women are not wired to be insecure, we are conditioned to be so.
+Especially in our twenties when we don’t know any better than what was fed to us.
+Somewhere before 25, you’ll realize you’d rather starve than consume toxicity.
 As you become more comfortable in your skin, in the lanes you carve out for yourself and in trusting your intuition, being an adult won’t feel so scary.
 It takes time and practice.

 - Forgive yourself and others that have hurt you.
 Emotional baggage motivates in both negative and positive directions.
 Expecting perfection from anyone, including yourself, does a disservice to the lessons life is trying to teach.
 Forgive, learn and let go.